 One clear benefit of being in the room with your auditees is your heightened senses.
 Sometimes people say all the right words, but their ticks and general demeanor can give away that not everything is as it seems.
 Interview subjects who have something to hide often avoid eye contact, constantly fidget, adjust their seat and clothing, and otherwise show you that they are uncomfortable.
 While these things are not impossible to catch via phone or video, they are spotted more easily in person.

 Another aspect of auditing is that, in a strange way, it can bring different parts of your company together.
 I can tell you from experience, and from talking with many of my peers, that the branch/corporate divide is real.
 If auditors stop going to branches altogether, it is just another way that the frontline team could observe they are treated differently from everyone else.
 Hopefully your company makes many efforts to help geographically remote workers feel included.

 Do your part as Internal Audit in making all aspects of the company one team… Audited equally!

 It’s About Balance

-While remote auditing can and should be explored, our industry will never be 100% virtual.
+While remote auditing can and should be used in your department, our industry will never and should never be 100% virtual.
 The benefits of having personal contact and connections with auditees is simply too important.
-Once the pandemic is over and behind us for good, consider going on a corporate “tour” and spending some of your time with the different teams and locations at your company.
-Re-introduce yourself to employees you haven’t seen in a while.
+Consider going on a corporate “tour” and spending some of your time with the different teams and locations at your company.
+Talk with employees you haven’t seen in a while.
 Work somewhere else for a day or two, and I guarantee you’ll learn something new and interesting about your company and the people who keep your lights on!